totalblank/Zettelkasten/6 - Main Notes/Trading/Basics.md

 If there is a greater number of buyers than sellers (more demand), the buyers bid the prices of the stocks up to entice sellers to get rid of them.

 Conversely, a large number of sellers (more supply) bids down the stocks, hoping to entice buyers to purchase.

+Imagine if you was selling a Ford Mustang.
+You would ask 10,000 for it.
+Then your neighbor decides to sell his Ford Mustang, so he asks a little lower than you.
+Then his neighbor decides to sell his mustang so he ask a tiny bit lower.
+After a little bit, the more sellers the lower the price you can get a Ford Mustang.
+Maybe the prices goes down to 5,000.

+Imagine if it was reversed and lots of people wanted to buy (bid) for a Ford Mustang, but only you were willing to sell.
+You could ask higher and higher because the buyers was always raising their bid price to get your attention.